pacuna/blog/_posts/2018-07-01-etl-sheets-postgres.md

 }

 # use a daily interval for the schedule
-dag = DAG("update_sales", default_args=default_args, schedule_interval='@daily')
+dag = DAG("update_sales", default_args=default_args, schedule_interval='@daily', catchup=False)
 {% endhighlight %}

-Make sure you adjust your start_date and schedule_interval to suit your needs.
-In this case, if I turn on the DAG, it will run once for every day since the start date until now.
+Make sure you adjust the schedule_interval for your case.
+In this case, if I turn on the DAG, it will run once each day starting from today.

-The first operator will by a `PythonOperator`.
-It will use a function to download the spreadsheet as a csv file.
+The first operator will be a `PythonOperator`.
+It will use a python method to download the spreadsheet as a csv file.
 We'll use the same code we used to authorize the application the first time, but now we have the `credentials.json` file so we don't need to authorize again via the web browser.

 I created a `sales` folder in the dags directory and moved both the `client_secret` and `credentials` json files into it.
 The DAG script has to be in that same folder.
+Make sure to change the paths for the files being used and created.

 {% highlight python %}
 def download_csv(ds, **kwargs):